Italian Greyhound

-Adopting a Italian Greyhound: breed-specific rescues, what to expect, adoption costs, and preparing your home for a rescued Italian Greyhound.
+Adopting an Italian Greyhound: breed-specific rescues, what to expect, adoption costs, and preparing your home for a rescued Italian Greyhound.

-With a typical weight of 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound benefits from care tailored to its physical and behavioral profile.
 Each Italian Greyhound has individual quirks beyond breed-standard descriptions — genetics sets a range, not a fixed outcome.

 Health Predisposition Summary: Italian Greyhounds show higher-than-average incidence of dental disease, leg fractures, epilepsy based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.